n8henrie/n8henrie.github.io/_posts/2015-05-10-better-bootstrap-file-upload-button.md

 }
 ```

-That’s all there is to it!
+That's all there is to it!
 I found <a href="http://www.bootply.com/" target="_blank">Bootply</a> _really_ helpful in getting this all figured out.
-For those of you not using Flask, below is a simplified version using just Bootstrap, HTML, and the same JS as above, and <a href="http://www.bootply.com/gLB1lB2Ad8" target="_blank">here’s a link</a> to a runnable demo at Bootply.
+For those of you not using Flask, below is a simplified version using just Bootstrap, HTML, and the same JS as above, and <a href="http://www.bootply.com/gLB1lB2Ad8" target="_blank">here's a link</a> to a runnable demo at Bootply.

 ```html
 <form class="form-inline center-block" action="/" method="POST" enctype="multipart/form-data">